 Following a car accident, you might need to take time off work to recover.
 You may also need time off for medical appointments.
-Therefore, you could add any lost income to your claim.
-Furthermore, if your injuries are serious enough to affect your working ability in the long-term, you could claim for future lost income too.
+Therefore, you could add any loss of earnings to your claim.
+Furthermore, if your injuries are serious enough to affect your working ability in the long term, you could claim for future lost income too.

 No Win No Fee Car Accident Compensation Claims